clemsonciti/workshop-python-intro-to-hadoop/README.md

-# hpc-novice
+# linux-workshop

-Introduction to Linux and High Performance Computing on the Palmetto Cluster.
+Introduction to Linux from the command line.